 Surely he shall deliver thee from the snare of the fowler, and from the noisome pestilence.
 (Psalm 91:3 KJV)

-In biblical times, a fowler was an individual who caught birds using traps and snares.
-These traps would typically be set in areas where birds congregate, such as trees, caves, and watercourses.
-Once the trap was set, the fowler would hide in plain sight and wait for an unsuspecting bird to trigger it, successfully capturing the bird.
+In biblical times, a fowler was someone who caught birds with traps and snares.
+A snare is a type of trap used to capture birds.
+A fowler would place traps in places where birds congregate, such as trees, caves, and waterways.
+After setting the trap, the fowler would hide in plain sight and wait for an unsuspecting bird to set it off.
+The snare caught the bird when it set off the trap.
+The fowler would then capture the bird and slaughter it.

 Proverbs 6:5 supports the above definition of a fowler as someone who sets snares to catch birds.
 We read: